-To create an elegantly simple rooftop garden in Manhattan’s East Village, Melissa Baker and Jon Handley of Pulltab Design (members of the Remodelista Architect/Designer Directory) maximized the impact of panoramic views while maintaining a sense of privacy, which they achieved with strategically placed walls, canvas screens, and plantings..
+To create an elegantly simple roof garden in Manhattan’s East Village, Melissa Baker and Jon Handley of Pulltab Design (members of the Remodelista Architect/Designer Directory) maximized the impact of panoramic views while maintaining a sense of privacy, which they achieved with strategically placed walls, canvas screens, and plantings.

 Photography by Bilyana Dimitrova.

-Above: The East Village rooftop garden offers several separate areas; seating, showering, and reprieve from the sun, and even an outdoor shower.
+Above: The East Village roof garden offers several seating areas, reprieve from the sun, and even an outdoor shower.

-Above: New steel beams were installed across the entire roof to support the new construction.
-“We worked with a creative structural engineer (Dan Cuoco from Robert Silman Associates) to work out the required loads and level changes.
-It's important to note that plantings and water features create additional loads that need to be accounted for early on in the design, and we brought the landscape gardener (Roger Miller Gardens) onto the project from the onset."
+Above: Steel beams were installed across the entire roof to support the new construction.
+“We worked with a creative structural engineer [Dan Cuoco from Robert Silman Associates] to figure out the required loads and level changes,” says Jon Handley.
+“Plantings and water features create additional loads that need to be accounted for early on in the design; we brought in the landscape gardener [Roger Miller Gardens] from the start of the project.”

-Above: “We designed this project to weather well," says Handley.
-Over time, the ipe decking will become gray, the Corten steel water basin will continue to rust, and the oak block will blacken.
+Above: “We designed this project to weather well,” Handley says.
+Over time, the ipe decking will turn gray, the Corten steel water basin will continue to rust, and the oak block will blacken.

-Above: “Every project has a hero,” says Handley, 'the place where you spend a little extra to get what you want.”
-The oak block water feature, nicknamed "Chunky," was the hero for this project.
-In the building contract, Baker and Handley specified that a particular furniture builder, Stephen Iino, make "Chunky," created from an oak block from a Pennsylvania mill.
-The water feature also can be used as a bench.
+Above: “Every project has a hero,” says Handley, “the place where you spend a little extra to get what you want.”
+The oak block water feature, nicknamed Chunky, was the hero for this project.
+Baker and Handley specified in the building contract that furniture builder Stephen Iino would make Chunky.
+The oak block, which came from a Pennsylvania mill, also serves as a bench.

-Above: Exceeding the budget is typically the No.1 concern on every building project.
-Baker and Handley believe that preparing a thorough and detailed set of construction document drawings is the key to minimizing unnecessary changes after the budget has been set.
-The construction bid set for this project included 20 pages of drawings, leaving little room for interpretation or doubt.
+Above: Typically, exceeding the budget is the Number 1 concern on every building project.
+Baker and Handley believe that a detailed set of construction documents is the key to minimizing changes after the budget has been set.
+The construction bid for this project included 20 pages of drawings, leaving little room for interpretation or doubt.
 “We draw everything,” Handley says.
-“It’s the only way to know your project and avoid unexpected surprises.”
+“It’s the only way to know your project and avoid surprises.”

-Above: The canvas partitions were made by Mark Washam from Doyle Sailmakers in Long Island, using military grade surplus canvas.
+Above: The canvas partitions were made by Mark Washam from Doyle Sailmakers on Long Island, using military-grade surplus canvas.